metamath/lamp-guide/docs/index.md

 Assertion 4 is a similar axiom, stating that
 `( ph -> ps )` is a well-formed formula (`wff`).
-Notice the parentheses; since they are part of the only axiom allowing the use of `->`, the parentheses required in this case.
+Notice the parentheses; since they are specified as part of the axiom allowing the use of `->`, the parentheses are required when using `->`.

 Assrtion 5 is axiom `ax-mp`, aka modus ponens.
 If `ph` is true, and `ph` implies `ps`, then `ps` is true.